SwiftUI Animations

 September 24th, 2024 • Paris, France • Swift Connection

-Here’s the video of a home-recorded version of my talk.
-The real talk will follow soon.
+Below is a video of a home-recorded version of that same talk.
 Scroll down for a transcript (cleaned up by an LLM).

 Today, I want to talk about animations and switches.
 There’s a lot to say about animations — we could discuss the theory, the different curves, and how to ensure continuity.
 We could also dive into the design of animations.
 However, today we’ll focus solely on how to implement animations in SwiftUI.
 There are several ways to do this, but we’ll cover four main approaches.